 Confidence is attractive.

-It breeds opportunity and is powerful in the pursuit of expressing your self-worth.
+It breeds opportunity and it’s powerful in the pursuit of expressing your self-worth.
 It inspires others to trust and believe in you, and exerting it right can be extremely self-fulfilling.

-In the purest sense, your current self-confidence and self-esteem levels are determined by what you think (or know) you’re good at, the value you can provide, and then how effectively you convey that to others.
+Your current self-confidence and self-esteem level is determined by what you think (or know) you’re good at, the value you can provide, and then how effectively you convey that to others.

 Confidence thus evolves and increases in areas where you think you’re best at, and you naturally avoid avenues in which you expect to fail.